MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 The exceptions to this rule are as follows:

    * If the projected available inventory, including the sum of supply and demand in the frozen zone, is below zero.
-   * If serial/lot numbers are required on the backdated order(s).
+   * If serial numbers are required on the backdated order(s).
    * If the supply-demand set is linked by an order-to-order policy.

 If the initial available inventory is below zero, the planning system suggests an emergency supply order on the day before the planning period to cover the missing quantity.
 Consequently, the projected and available inventory will always be at least zero when planning for the future period begins.
 The planning line for this supply order will display an Emergency warning icon and additional information is provided upon lookup.

-### <a name="seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone"></a>Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone
+### <a name="seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone"></a>Serial Numbers and Order-to-Order Links are Exempt from the Frozen Zone
-   If serial/lot numbers are required or an order-to-order link exists, the planning system will disregard the frozen zone and incorporate such quantities that are back-dated from the starting date and potentially suggest corrective actions if demand and supply is not synchronised.
+   If serial numbers are required or an order-to-order link exists, the planning system will disregard the frozen zone and incorporate such quantities that are back-dated from the starting date and potentially suggest corrective actions if demand and supply is not synchronised.
 The business reason for this principle is that such specific demand-supply sets must match to ensure that this specific demand is fulfilled.

 ## <a name="loading-the-inventory-profiles"></a>Loading the Inventory Profiles
 To sort out the many sources of demand and supply, the planning system organises them on two timelines called inventory profiles.